ionic-enterprise/tutorials-and-demos-ng/README.md

 - `pnpm --filter tea-taster ios`

 For more advanced uses of the Ionic or Capacitor CLIs you can also change to the package's directory and run them from there.

-### Build a Stand-alone Project

-If you do not have access to the full suite of `@ionic-enterprise` packages used by these demos, you may still be able to build specific demos.
-For example, if you only have access to Auth Connect, you can build the demos that _only_ depend on Auth Connect.

-Here is an example of doing this for the `iv-ac` demo, which uses Identity Vault and Auth Connect:

-- Clone this repo
-- `cd tutorials-and-demos-ng`
-- `cp -r demos/iv-ac ..`
-- `cd ../iv-ac`
-- Copy your `.npmrc` file.
-Some demos, such as the `tea-taster` demo, do not depend on any `@ionic-enterprise` packages.
-For such items, you can skip this step.
-- `pnpm i`
-- `pnpm build`
-- `pnpm start`
-- etc...

 ## Development Workflow